How to Render Pig Fat

 It actually wasn’t hard at all, just made for a long day as we did 5 rounds for a total of 15 pints.
 Yes, we had fatty pigs and if we ever raise pigs again their diets will be different.

-We did this 5 times!
+We did boiled down the fat a total of 5 times!

 One article I read suggested using a crockpot.

-For this post I did put some in my crockpot while we rendered the rest.
+I did put some in my crockpot while we rendered the rest.
 It took MUCH longer than over the stove so we finished that batch on the stove.
 Difference being might be you don’t have to watch it quite so closely or only have a small batch to do.

 It will start to melt and you will have chunks of fat left behind.

 Those chunks will start to ‘pop’ and sink, that is when you know the fat is rendered.

 You can use cheesecloth or, in our case, a paper towel in a METAL strainer.
 We strained it into our goat milk bucket because it is also metal.
 We used a plastic colander….it is now no longer.
 I am not sure WHY I didn’t think of this.
 Major fail.
 This metal one might be better